rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to the Lexicographical order to find the next highest word in the dictionary.
 Refer to Day7/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to finding a subset of an array whose sum is not a multiple of a given number.
 Refer to Day7/Problem 2.pdf for detailed information.

+## Day 8
+Solved 2 coding problems from HackerRank using C++.
+The problems are based on hashmaps and dictionaries.

+1. The problem is related to the the number of triplets of GP from an array.
+Refer to Day8/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find if any string contains a substring of the other.
+Refer to Day8/Problem 2.pdf for detailed information.